Colonia del Sacramento is a charming colonial gem that’s just a ferry ride away across the River Plate from Buenos Aires.

 Colonia Del Sacramento

-There aren’t too many hostel in Colonia del Sacramento and now that El Viajero Hostel Suites Colonia bought out a larger hostel in town, it is the best budget option in the historic district for those looking to save money on lodging and meet people.
-It recently relocated to a beautiful historic building six blocks from Barrio Historico.
-This well-run hostel has locations in Colónia, Montevideo & Punta del Este.
+There aren’t too many hostels in Colonia del Sacramento but now that El Viajero Hostel Suites Colonia bought out a larger hostel in town, it is the best budget option in the historic district for those looking to save money on lodging and meet people.

-El Viajero Hostel Suites-$
+El Viajero Hostel Suites

 General Flores 440